 A Pizza Wheel

 When it comes to portioning pizza, a knife simply won't cut it.
 At least, not if you don't want to drag cheese and toppings all over the place.
 Those large, half-moon-shaped rocking blades work great, but are a beast to store.
-For my money, nothing beats a traditional pizza wheel, like the OXO SteeL Pizza Wheel and Cutter.
+For my money, nothing beats a traditional pizza wheel, like pizza wheel

 Ovens and Pans

 Most types of pizzas require special equipment to cook properly, whether it's devices to provide the intensely high heat necessary for Neapolitan or New York–style pizzas, or special pans and baking dishes for pan pizzas.
-Here are my recommendations.
+I did full review of the best backyard pizza ovens.
+But to save some time, you can read about my recommendations right here.

 Best If You Own a Kettle Grill: Serious Eats–Edition KettlePizza/Baking Steel Combo Insert